-Flight Through Entirety is a thrilling Doctor Who podcast in which five witty and attractive fans and their guests fly through the entire interminable history of Doctor Who.
+Flight Through Entirety is a thrilling Doctor Who podcast in which six witty and attractive fans and their equally witty and even more attractive guests fly through the entire interminable history of Doctor Who.

 Brendan Jones is the youngest member of the panel, having been born between an ABC TV repeat of Terror of the Zygons Part 1 and the premiere of The Five Doctors.
 His favourite story is The Androids of Tara, due in part to its unique nature, but mostly because of the wonder that is Mary Tamm.
 He owns a multitude of video games and consoles but still manages to get out of the house (on most days anyway).